 - Do the benefits exceed the cost?

-- Does it serve a relatively disadvantage or remote or isolated
+- Does it serve a relatively disadvantaged or remote or isolated group?

 - Does past funding history indicate priority is due?

 - Does equity between regions or districts need to be considered?

 However individual methods of prioritising are considered to be tools or techniques and are not yet specifically covered on this website.